 (c) Court Ordered Child Support

-Who is liable for child support?
+Who is liable to pay child support?

 Both biological and adoptive parents of a child may be liable to pay child support.
 If you are seeking a child support assessment through DHS, you will need to prove that the other party is the parent of your child.
 If you are unable to do this, or if there is some dispute about paternity, then DNA testing may be required.
 More information about this process can be obtained from the DHS website.